 TO ADD A COURSE AFTER THE ADD AND DROP PERIOD.
 Normally, no course may be added after the designated period for adding courses.
 Any add after this period must be processed beginning with the department offering the course.
-Final approval rests with the assistant dean of the student's college.
+Final approval rests with the associate dean of the student's college.

-student may drop (withdraw from) a course during this period only to correct errors in enrollment or because of events of catastrophic impact, such as serious personal illness.
-To initiate a late drop, the student must obtain a Late Drop card and signature of approval from the office of the assistant dean of his or her college or the Undergraduate University Division.
+TO DROP A COURSE AFTER THE MIDDLE OF THE SEMESTER.
+A student may drop (withdraw from) a course during this period only to correct errors in enrollment or because of events of catastrophic impact, such as serious personal illness.
+To initiate a late drop, the student must obtain a Late Drop card and signature of approval from the office of the associate dean of his or her college or the Undergraduate University Division.
 An indication of the student's grade to date-passing, no basis for grade, or failing-must then be obtained from the instructor of the course.
-The instructor's signature is for the purpose of establishing the validity of the grade as reported on the Late

-Drop card, and does not imply approval or disapproval of the drop.
-The student then returns the Late Drop card to the appropriate assistant dean for signature and designation of the W (no-grade), N, or 0.0.
+The instructor's signature is for the purpose of establishing the validity of the grade as reported on the Late Drop card, and does not imply approval or disapproval of the drop.
+The student then returns the Late Drop card to the appropriate associate dean for signature and designation of the W (no-grade), N, or 0.0.
 The W symbol will be assigned if the instructor has indicated passing or no basis for grade regardless of the grading system under which the student is enrolled.
-If the instructor has indicated failing, the assistant dean will designate N for a student enrolled in a course authorized for P-N grading; otherwise a grade of 0.0 will be assigned.
-The assistant dean should retain a photocopy of the form and give the original to the student to be delivered directly to the Office of the Registrar, Room 150, Administration Building.
+If the instructor has indicated failing, the associate dean will designate N for a student enrolled in a course authorized for P-N grading; otherwise a grade of 0.0 will be assigned.
+The associate dean should retain a photocopy of the form and give the original to the student to be delivered directly to the Office of the Registrar, Room 150, Administration Building.